n-claes/legolas/docs/pylbo/using_pylbo.md

 print(eigenfuncs[0].keys())
 >> "rho", "v1", "v2", "v3", "T", "a1", "a2", "a3", "eigenvalue"
 ```
 The names of the keys are self-explanatory.
+If the derived eigenfunctions were saved to the datfile these will automatically

-To retrieve derived eigenfunction quantities use `ds.get_derived_eigenfunctions` instead.
+be contained within the corresponding dictionaries with appropriate keys.

 You can also retrieve eigenvalues near guesses, this will return both the indices and corresponding eigenvalues:
 ```python